M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 23 juni 2026:

-**Release of 'mysql queries rot47.txt'**
+**Release of 'mysql queries rot47.txt' and Release1.5**

 - configure routine tasks first, then launch the queries.
+- Addes CSRF protection to admin.php
-Enjoy.
+-   Enjoy.

 22 june 2026: